kutec/tssync/_drafts/2015-09-27-wordpress-singular-vs-single.md

 </ul>
 [/list]
 <h2>An Example</h2>
 For an example, you want to add <strong>social share icons</strong> without using a plugin.
+Below are some requirement:

 [list icon="icon: check"]
 <ul>